realpasha/sdk-js/recipes/frameworks/RXJS.md

 ## `@directus/sdk-js` with RXJS

-Using the SDK with RXJS is quite simple as the SDK is built on promises.
-Thus it's straight forward to use it like this;
+The SDK uses Promises across the board, making integration with RXJS painless:

 ```ts
 import { from } from 'rxjs';